RobotLocomotion/drake/drake/doc/buildcop.rst

 morning.

 When a CI build failure occurs, the build cop will be notified by email.
-Notifications are sent to drake-alerts+jenkins@tri.global and drake-developers+build-cop@kitware.com.
+Notifications are sent to ``drake-alerts+jenkins@tri.global`` and ``drake-developers+build-cop@kitware.com``.
 The build cop will triage the failure by identifying the recent commits or other problem that caused the CI build to fail.

 In the case of an issue with the CI infrastructure, Kitware will be responsible for fixing the issue.